 This is a structured session following the P4C (Philosophy for Children) model that is designed to encourage children to engage with philosophical issues and think more critically.
 The session starts with a short game followed by a stimulus such a as a short story or film clip.
 The children then discuss possible philosophical questions surrounding the stimulus and vote on which question they would like to discuss.
 At the end of the discussion everyone is given a chance to say what they think surrounding the issue.
 Recently, a clip from the film Chicken Run was used.
 After voting, the children based their discussion around how animals differ from humans and if this means they can be treated differently.

 Secondary Schools/sixth Forms

 This is Philosophy in the City’s largest school, but we currently only help their A level students.
 In the first term I went in once a week and hosted classroom sessions with the Year 13s, helping them during lessons or leading seminar-style discussions.
-This term, I have switched focus to the Year 12s and currently run mentoring sessions once a week.
-During these the volunteers and I help students largely with essay writing but also content during one-to-one sessions
+This term, we have switched focus to the Year 12s and currently run mentoring sessions once a week.
+During these the volunteers and I help students largely with essay writing but also content during one-to-one sessions.

-Longley Park Sixth Form
+Thomas Rotherham Sixth Form

 This project involves us going into the college once every week for an hour to work with the A Level students there.
 We run after school mentoring sessions for the students, working in small groups, typically a couple of AS groups and a couple of A2 groups, dependent on student numbers.
 It is important that the students find the work we do interesting and useful to their studies, so we ask them what they will find the most helpful to work on week to week and this forms the basis of our sessions.
 This usually involves going over content from their course and developing their understanding of specific aspects; critiquing arguments; answering essay questions and practicing essay writing techniques.